Women’s Health

 I bought emergency contraception over-the-counter (OTC) at my pharmacy and thought it would be covered by my insurance, but I ended up having to pay the full cost out-of-pocket.
 Why wasn’t it covered by my insurance?

-Emergency contraception is one of the 18 FDA-approved methods for women that is covered by ACA-compliant plans, but it has to be prescribed by a health care provider in order for most insurance plans to cover it.
+Emergency contraception is one of the FDA-approved methods for women that must be covered by most health plans, including those sold on the Marketplace, but it has to be prescribed by a health care provider in order for most insurance plans to cover it.
 If you don’t have a prescription, you will likely have to pay the full cost out-of-pocket.
-However, you can ask your provider for a prescription for OTC emergency contraception, bring it to the pharmacy counter, and ask them to bill your insurance; your insurance should cover it without cost sharing..
+However, you can ask your provider (or pharmacist if your state allows it) for a prescription for OTC emergency contraception, bring it to the pharmacy counter, and ask them to bill your insurance; your insurance should cover it without cost sharing.

 While we have made every effort to provide accurate information in these FAQs, people should contact the health insurance Marketplace or Medicaid agency in their state for guidance on their specific circumstances.